 LAW 774.
 Health Law and Policy.
 This course is the foundational offering for health law and policy.
 It will consider different ways of thinking about health care issues and the analytical significance of those models for the development of legal doctrine and public policy.
-A focus is on government's role in the health care marketplace as payor, provider, and regulator.
+A focus is on government's role in the healthcare marketplace as payor, provider, and regulator.
 The course will consider such topics as the following: hospitals' obligations to provide access to emergency medical services under state common law and federal emergency treatment legislation (EMTALA); selected issues related to persons with disabilities; selected issues related to ERISA; federal anti-kickback and anti-self-referral legislation; hospital governance and hospital-physician relationships, including limitations on the corporate practice of medicine; institutional and professional liability; selected antitrust issues.
-[3]

-Law 776.
+[3] LAW 776.
 Introduction to Private Equity Short Course.
 This short course provides an overview of private equity funds, including their structure, fund raising process, evaluation and performance measurement, and the role they play as part of a diversified investment portfolio.
-The short course is based on a seminar that is part of the executive education programs taught at the University of California, Berkeley.
-Although there are no prerequisite courses required, it would be useful if the student had a basic understanding of corporate law and securities law.
+Prerequisite: Corporations or Corporations and Business Entities.
+Although not required, a basic understanding of securities law and finance is useful.
+Pass/Fail.
 [1]